 Here are 5 daily used consumer products chemical engineers help formulate and create.

-it is essential that hairspray is designed to provide a strong hold that lasts throughout the day.
-Hairspray has a composition of complex polymers that have the ability to form invisible bonds across our hair’s fibre intersection.
+it is important that hairspray is designed to provide a strong hold that lasts throughout the day.
+Hairspray consists of complex polymers that have the ability to form invisible bonds across our hair’s fibre intersection.
 From the polymers that are used in the spray to the packaging of the spray in aerosols, hairspray involves a chemical engineer’s expertise.

 Toilet paper can be made from either ‘virgin’ or new paper or from recycled paper.
-The materials besides paper used in its manufacture include water, chemicals for degrading the raw materials into simpler fibers and bleaches.
+The other materials used in its manufacture include water, chemicals for breaking down the raw materials into usable fibres and bleaches.
 The processes involved in producing toilet paper, are all processes of chemical engineering.

 Deodorant is designed to prevent body odour.
 Batch process and batch safety testing are crucial processes for deodorants.
 As deodorants involve active ingredients dispersed in an aqueous or aerosol base, deodorant production heavily depends on chemical engineering.

-Detergent powder is produced through either a batch or continuous process, with the larger manufacturers choosing the continuous process, also termed the agglomeration process.
-Detergents are based on the surface-active compounds or surfactant that attract and dislodge dirt.
-Surfactants are made up of hydrocarbon chain and a hydrophilic ionic or non-iconic group, both of which form micelles in water and help clean clothes.
+Detergent powder can be produced in either a batch or continuous process, with the larger manufacturers favouring the continuous process, also known as the agglomeration process.
+Detergents are based on the surface-active ingredient or surfactant.
+Surfactants consist of hydrocarbon chain and a hydrophilic ionic or non-iconic group, both of which perform a specific function.
 From surfactants, enzymes to perfumes used in detergents, the formulation involves chemical engineering.

 An important ingredient of toothpaste is fluoride.
-Fluoride acts as the active ingredient in toothpaste – it prevents decay and the formation of cavities in teeth by increasing the strength of teeth.
-Sodium fluoride is the most used fluoride compound used in the processing of toothpaste.
+Fluoride acts as the active ingredient – it prevents decay and the formation of cavities by increasing the strength of teeth.
+Sodium fluoride is the most common fluoride compound used in the manufacture of toothpaste.
 The formulation of a toothpaste includes many chemicals, binders and dyes produced in batch processes.
 The mixture and even consistency of a toothpaste is based on principles of chemical engineering.